anishadevikar15/Walmart-USA---Advanced-Software-Engineering-Job-Simulation/README.md

 - Writing production-style backend scripts
 - Translating business requirements into technical solutions
 ---
-## 🔹 Certificate
-Completed as part of the Walmart USA Advanced Software Engineering Virtual Experience Program on Forage.
----
-⭐ This repository showcases my ability to design, implement, and integrate software systems across multiple layers of the stack.
+This repository showcases my ability to design, implement, and integrate software systems across multiple layers of the stack.